-Notice in the versions of 'I Can't Feel At Home...' provided here how the harmony part or parts are affected by the presence or absence of the '2' chord in line 2 of the progression.
+Notice in the versions of 'I Can't Feel At Home...' provided here how the harmony parts are affected by the presence or absence of the '2' chord in line 2 of the progression.
 For, unlike the 1,4, and 5 chords, the 2 chord has one note in it that is not part of the major scale.
 In the key of G, this note is a C#.
 (The notes of the G major scale are: G, A, B, C, D, E, and F#.)
-Relative to the G major scale, the number name for the C# note is #4, which is the same note as what would be called b5 (in the key of G: Db) in certain other contexts.
+Relative to the G major scale, the number name for the C# note is #4.

 If you find it doesn't come naturally to you to go to the C# note on the 2 chord measure when singing a tenor harmony part for this song in the key of G, try playing the following scale on your instrument: G, A, B, C#, D, E, F#, G until your ear becomes accustomed to hearing the 4th note of this scale in the context of the whole scale.
 (This is known as the 'G Lydian Scale': in place of the '4' in the major scale, it has a '#4'.
 The G Lydian Scale has the same notes as the D Major Scale, i.e., it has one more sharp in it than what the G Major Scale has.)
 The notes of the G Lydian Scale are the safest notes to play on your instrument during '2' chord measures that come up in a song that is in the key of G.

 An informal name for chords other than the 1,4,and 5 that you will sometimes hear in bluegrass circles is 'off-chords'.
 The '2' chord is one of the two most commonly used major 'off-chords' in traditional bluegrass.
-The other one is the 'b7' chord.
-If you have not already done so, I suggest immediately making it a point to memorize the '2' and 'b7' chords for each of the keys that come up at the jam.
-Remember that '2' is a whole-step higher than '1', and that 'b7' is a whole-step lower than '1':
+The other one is the 'b7' (flat-seven) chord.
+I suggest making it a point to memorize the '2' and 'b7' chords for each of the keys that come up at the jam.
+Observe that '2' is a whole-step higher than '1', and that 'b7' is a whole-step lower than '1':

 b7 1 2